lepenghuang/lepenghuang.github.io/_pages/about.md

 In the Spare Time
 ======
-I enjoy photography, a skill I honed as a member (and later leader) of the Zhejiang University Radio and Television Station Photography Department.
+I enjoy photography, a skill I honed as a member (and later the leader) of the Zhejiang University Radio and Television Station Photography Department.
 Check out my [photos](https://hlpgallery.mysxl.cn/)!
-I also like billiards, city walks.
+I also like pool and city walks.
 Since I came to US, somehow I enjoy cooking:)

 News
 ======